LillyWho/esp32-bluepad-railBT/README.md

 - Menu / Start button: Control Mode up
 - X: Toggle Emergency brake (controller vibrates when applying the brake)
 - A: Toggle headlight
+## Parts list:
+- XL1509 Buck converter module (a complete module, not the chip itself) or similar
+- railBT Mainboard (optional but recommended, submit the kicad file to the custom PCB manufacturer of your choice)
+- ESP32 (any generic variant will do)
+- RJ-45 Jack
+- 470microF 35V capacitor (or similar spec)
+- A whole bunch of pin connectors to be broken down into various lengths
+- Four two-hole pin sockets
+- Two six-hole pin sockets
+- One polarised capacitor for five Volts 2A
+- Four MBR735 shotkey diodes or similar
+- Three IRL540NPBF mosfets or similar
+- A whole bunch of dupont jumper wires, in all different varieties - Just buy a large pack of all of them
 ## Planned features
 - MU with more than one extra engine
 - Move MU support to CANBus or other applicable protocol for multi engine support